Wildlife of North Carolina: State ecology

 North Carolina's geography is usually divided into three biomes: Coastal, Piedmont, and the Appalachian Mountains.

 North Carolina is the most ecologically unique state in the southeast because its borders contain sub-tropical, temperate, and boreal habitats.
 Although the state is at temperate latitudes, the Appalachian Mountains and the Gulf Stream influence climate and, hence, the vegetation (flora) and animals (fauna).

 Coastal region

-Located in eastern North Carolina, the coastal region is much warmer and more humid.
-The climate is humid subtropical and the geography is flat coastal plain.
+Located in eastern North Carolina, the costal region is the largest of the three regions.
+It has a warm and moist climate, not too different from the piedmont region.
+For the most part, the coastal region is flat.
+The topography is mostly flat, with the exception of raised areas caused by rivers and waves pushing back shorelines.
+Water is a key for the survival of natural communities in the costal region.
+The varying levels of saltiness and amount of water in different areas of the region create many different natural communities in the region.
+The Coastal Region can be split into two smaller areas.
+First, the flat and swampy part of the coast, known as the Lower Coast Plain.
+Then, there is the central area of the coast with greater elevations, which is called the Upper Coast Plain.
+Some species found in the coastal region include the red-cockaded woodpecker, roseate tern, West Indian manatee, green sea turtle, and Kemp's ridley sea turtle.

 Piedmont

 This region includes the Charlotte metropolitan area and urban biomes of Raleigh and Durham, as well as a large area of semi-mountainous, rolling hills.
 The climate is humid subtropical and the geography is rolling, gentle hills and flat valleys.
 The Piedmont ranges from about 300–400 feet (90–120 m) elevation in the east to over 1,000 feet (300 m) in the west.
+This area gets consistent rainfall throughout the year, and compared to other regions it has a diverse population of rock types.
+The abundance of streams, fields, and rocks allow a high concentration of amphibians, reptiles and birds to reside in the piedmont region.
+Some species found in the costal region include, dwarf wedgemussel, red-cockaded woodpecker, and the gray bat.